-(a) A general and temporary condition of partial or complete inundation of normally dry land areas from:

-(1) The overflow of inland or tidal waters.

-(2) The usual and rapid accumulation or runoff of surface waters from any source.

-(3) Mudslides (i.e., mudflows) which are proximately caused by flooding as defined in paragraph (a)(2) of this definition and are akin to a river of liquid and flowing mud on the surfaces of normally dry land areas, as when earth is carried by a current of water and deposited along the path of the current.

-(b) The collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as flash flood or an abnormal tide surge, or by some similarly unusual and unforeseeable event which results in flooding as defined in paragraph (a)(1) of this definition.
+- (a) A general and temporary condition of partial or complete inundation of normally dry land areas from: - (1) The overflow of inland or tidal waters. - (2) The usual and rapid accumulation or runoff of surface waters from any source. - (3) Mudslides (i.e., mudflows) which are proximately caused by flooding as defined in paragraph (a)(2) of this definition and are akin to a river of liquid and flowing mud on the surfaces of normally dry land areas, as when earth is carried by a current of water and deposited along the path of the current. - (b) The collapse or subsidence of land along the shore of a lake or other body of water as a result of erosion or undermining caused by waves or currents of water exceeding anticipated cyclical levels or suddenly caused by an unusually high water level in a natural body of water, accompanied by a severe storm, or by an unanticipated force of nature, such as flash flood or an abnormal tide surge, or by some similarly unusual and unforeseeable event which results in flooding as defined in paragraph (a)(1) of this definition.
 [Amended by Ord.
-18-03, passed August 8, 2018]

-- 12. Flood Insurance Rate Map (FIRM) means an official map of a community, on which the Federal Insurance Administrator has delineated both the areas of special flood hazards and the risk premium zones applicable to the community.
+18-03, passed August 8, 2018] - 12.
+Flood Insurance Rate Map (FIRM) means an official map of a community, on which the Federal Insurance Administrator has delineated both the areas of special flood hazards and the risk premium zones applicable to the community.
 A FIRM that has been made available digitally is called a Digital Flood Insurance Rate Map (DFIRM).
 [Amended by Ord.
 18-03, passed August 8, 2018] - 13.
 Flood Insurance Study means the official report provided by the Federal Insurance Administration that includes an examination, evaluation and determination of flood hazards and, if appropriate, corresponding water surface elevations, or an examination, evaluation and determination of mudslide (i.e. mudflow) and/or flood-related erosion hazards.
 [Amended by Ord.
 18-03, passed August 8, 2018] - 14.
 Lowest floor means the lowest floor of the lowest enclosed area (including basement).
-An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage, in an area other than a basement area, is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non elevation design requirements of this ordinance found at Section 3.065(2)(a). - 15.
-Manufactured home.
-A structure, transportable in one or more sections, which is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-The term "manufactured dwelling" does not include a
+An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access or storage, in an area other than a basement area, is not considered a building's lowest floor, provided that such enclosure is not built so as to render the structure in violation of the applicable non elevation design requirements of this ordinance found at Section 3.065(2)(a).

+15. Manufactured home.
+A structure, transportable in one or more sections, was permanent chassis and is designed for use with or without a permanent funder when connected to the required utilities.
+The term "manufactured dwelling include a oundation Manzani Includin ita Zoning Ordinance - Adopted March 6, 1996 g all Ordinance Amendments through August 31, 2018 Page 46 of 115